JNFussion/ruby/README.md

-Ruby simples exarcises or examples.
+Ruby simples exercises or examples.